ei-grad/go-pyrun/README.md

 Go PyRun - simple interactation with Python
 ===========================================

-It runs a Python interpreter in dedicated thread, and allows to run Python code and get result from it.
+It runs a Python interpreter in single dedicated thread and allows to get result of Python code evaluation in Golang.

 Install
 -------

 You would need python-2.7 headers to build and install go-pyrun.
 On Ubuntu just install the python2.7-dev package:

     apt-get install python2.7-dev